Martin F. Tanahey: Aldermanic tenure

 Tanahey and Hamill led the memorial procession for Foley at the third anniversary of his death.
-At the time of the 1928 presidential election, New York's 1st congressional district was split between Lower Manhattan and Staten Island.
+At the time of the 1928 presidential election, where Smith would become the Democratic nominee before losing to Republican Herbert Hoover, New York's 1st congressional district was split between Lower Manhattan and Staten Island.
 Both state parties sent one delegate and one alternate delegate representing each part of the district to their conventions; Tanahey was the Democratic alternate delegate from the Manhattan portion while Hamill served as its main delegate.
 Hamill died of complications from appendicitis on January 13, 1930.

 As alderman, Tanahey broke ground for a playground on Cherry Street in 1925.
 Tanahey and Murray W. Stand were the only aldermen to vote against a 3 a.m. curfew on nightclubs to take effect on January 1, 1927.
 The ordinance exempted hotels with more than 50 rooms, which critics like Stand argued meant that the ordinance targeted small businesses.
 Some supporters of the ordinance, however, justified their support for it upon criticizing out-of-towners as sullying New York's reputation and causing commotion.

+Tanahey also legislated for pensions.
+He introduced a bill in 1926 to provide for credit in "paid service" rather than civil service to the federal government, an act incidentally found ultra vires by a decision of New York Supreme Court judge Joseph M. Proskauer invalidating ex-mayor John F. Hylan's pension.
+In 1929, Tanahey proposed an increase of police widows' monthly pension from $25 ($ in 2021) to $50 ($ in 2021) for all widows (beforehand, the $50 pension only applied to those widowed after August 26, 1926); originally flawed in its drafting, a corrected version was approved by the Board of Estimate and Apportionment first before its approval by the Board of Aldermen and mayor Jimmy Walker.

+Electoral history

 Personal life and death

 Tanahey married, and had three daughters and five sons.

 Tanahey died after a two-day bout of pneumonia in his home on May 20, 1930; he had been suffering from arthritis in the prior six months.
 The funeral was held at St. Teresa Church on May 23.
 In death he was described by The New York Times as "long ... a picturesque and popular figure in New York politics".
 On May 27, the remainder of the Board of Aldermen elected David A. Mahoney to fill his vacancy; Mahoney had been Hamill's secretary and assumed Tammany leadership of the eastern 1st district upon his death.
 Martin F. Tanahey Playground in Two Bridges was named in his honor in 1952.